Haus-des-Engagements/re-sharing/README.md

 Currently, we have the following apps:
 - users
 - bookings
-- rooms
+- resources
 - organizations

-To create a new app, first create the new folder, then run: `django-admin startapp newappname ./roomsharing/newappname`.
+To create a new app, first create the new folder, then run: `django-admin startapp newappname ./resourcesharing/newappname`.

 ### Translations
 To make strings available for translations in Django: